skip to main content

 Abstract

-Background: The incidence of post-concussion syndrome (PCS) in post-traumatic brain injury patients continues to increase every year.
-Although mild Traumatic Brain Injury (mTBI) is one of the primary causes of death and disability worldwide, research on the prevalence of PCS after mTBI is still extremely limited.
-Previous studies have shown that approximately 10-15% of mTBI patients experience PCS, but these studies often have different methodologies and sample sizes.
+Background: Although mild Traumatic Brain Injury (mTBI) is one of the primary causes of death and disability worldwide, research on the prevalence of post-concussion syndrome (PCS) after mTBI is still extremely limited.
+Previous studies have shown that approximately 10-15% of mTBI patients experience PCS, yet these studies often have different methodologies and sample sizes.

-Purpose: This study aimed to determine and compare the prevalence of persistent post-concussion syndrome (PCS; >1 month post-injury) in patients with mTBI and those without PCS.
+Purpose: This study aimed to determine and compare the prevalence of persistent PCS (more than one month post-injury) with those without PCS in mTBI patients.

-Methods: This study employed a retrospective cohort design and analyzed patient data from hospital records between July and December 2022, yielding a sample of 112 participants with persistent post-concussion syndrome (PCS) following mTBI and 204 participants without PCS.
+Methods: This study employed a retrospective cohort design and analyzed patient data from hospital records between July and December 2022, yielding a sample of 316 participants with mTBI.
 Patients with complete medical record data and active health checks for one month after being treated were taken as research subjects.
 PCS measurement was conducted using the Rivermead Post Concussion Symptoms Questionnaire (RPQ).
+Data were analyzed using an independent t-test with a two-tailed distribution to compare variables between groups (groups with PCS and without PCS).

 Article Metrics: